acopen/ESPhome_irrigation_ctrl/README.md

 For a battery operated controller for this valve, the pulse valve is the right choice.

 This controller uses:
-  - ESP32_devkit_V4 as processor (ESP32U with connector for external antenan) https://www.aliexpress.com/item/4000471022528.html
+  - ESP32_devkit_V4 as processor (ESP32U with connector for external antenna) https://www.aliexpress.com/item/4000471022528.html
   - WI-FI external antenna with cable: https://www.aliexpress.com/item/1005003062675298.html